 - By Car: If you want to explore the region while you're here, we recommend that you rent a car, other means of transport are limited and/or infrequent.
 We suggest our sister website, which offers competitive prices and you can collect your car at either airport.

 - By Taxi: Book your taxi transfer online easily and safely from the airport or port to any location via our website.

 There are apartments, small hotels - many choices in the standard to medium price range.

 Akrotiri Apartments is our choice.
-On a headland about 150 metres from the harbour which it overlooks together with the whole Makrigialos Bay.
+On a headland about 150 meters from the harbor which it overlooks together with the whole Makrigialos Bay.
 Apartments and studios sleep 2-4 people, good for families, great views and balconies.
-Everything is well maintained, freshly painted and quite modern.
+Everything is well maintained, freshly painted, and quite modern.
 Well-planted garden areas between each accommodation are a plus.

-The White Houses of Crete, three stylish cottages and two apartments (sleeping 2-9) converted from fishermen’s houses, right on the harbour of this sleepy small village of Makrigialos in eastern lovely Crete.
+The White Houses of Crete, three stylish cottages, and two apartments (sleeping 2-9) converted from fishermen’s houses, right on the harbor of this sleepy small village of Makrigialos in eastern lovely Crete.